RafaRemote/oc_python_p02_market_analysis/readme.md

 - [x] scrape book image of each product page visited

 will extract all the informations for each book of each categories.
-will write one csv file for each category, using the same form defined above: dateBooksPerCategory_[category].csv
+will write one csv file for each category, using the same form defined above: dataBooksPerCategory_[category].csv
 will store all these files in the auto-generated folder: _scrapedAllCategories_ will store the image of the product pages visited in the auto-generated folder: _scrapedImages_.